St. John's Orphanage: Redevelopment and restoration

-At present, the orphanage has been heavily vandalised, with surrounding residents regularly calling the police because the sounds of windows smashing and people entering without permission can be heard and seen frequently.
-Small grass fires around the building have also been reported.
+Before the demolition of the buildings, the orphanage had been heavily vandalised, with surrounding residents regularly calling the police because the sounds of windows smashing and people entering without permission can be heard and seen frequently.
+Small grass fires around the building had also been reported.
 Restorations have been considered by the Goulburn City Council.
 The council is holding Ferrara accountable for allowing damage at the orphanage, while he has come up with many development projects for the lot.
 As a result, city council has not issued Ferrara any development permits until restoration work to the orphanage is complete.

 Ferrara has proposed a number of redevelopments for the orphanage itself, and its surroundings.
 In 2004, he proposed a plan to redevelop the lot and building into 63 residential units.
 The proposed redevelopment was known as Glebe Gardens.
 Ferrara planned the construction of gardens and pools on the vacant grounds, but the front of the complex would face no development.
 Although the development application was approved by the city council, the plans were dropped because the costs to redevelop the lot were too great.
 In 2009, work began to revamp the orphanage and convert it into a retirement village, with trees being cleared to construct a retaining wall.
 Two-metre-high walls were going to be built to keep vandals out and to prevent further damage.
 He also stated that he was going to the fix up the orphanage once the proposed townhouses were under construction.

 In 2012, Ferrara proposed a new project to build 76 units and homes in seven stages; these stages would have spanned three to four years.
 Ferrara undertook a joint venture with Peter Madew, who was to assist with funding and the management needed for the construction.
 They also proposed restoration efforts to the orphanage, which included painting, repairing holes in walls, and replacing windows.
 They also planned to restore the front garden, commence general landscaping, construct a recreation area, and build a number of units in the orphanage itself; an indoor swimming pool was proposed for construction in the courtyard.
 However, Madew claimed that restoration of the orphanage would "cost millions".
 Ferrara later announced that he would not go ahead with the redevelopment, but instead lodge a new plan: this plan would foresee the construction of 18 new dwellings on the lot.
 This was objected to by the council should the building remain in its current deteriorating state.
 Ferrara responded by stating he would commit funds from his profits towards the building's restoration, at a cost of least $1.5 million.
 In late 2013, Ferrara proposed another development on the lot which would see the construction of 15 residential units.
 However, the Goulburn Mulwaree Council has demanded that Ferrara must schedule repairs to the orphanage before any approval can be granted.
 In response, Ferarra pledged to spend $250,000 on restoration works, covering downpipe, guttering, and roof repairs, as well as window replacements and external painting.